postgresml/postgresml/pgml-cms/docs/api/client-sdk/pipelines.md

 {% endtab %}
 {% endtabs %}

 This `Pipeline` splits and embeds the `body` text enabling semantic search using vectors.
-This is a very popular `Pipeline` for RAG.&#x20;
+This is a very popular `Pipeline` for RAG.

 We support most every open source model on [Hugging Face](https://huggingface.co/), and OpenAI's embedding models.
 To use a model from OpenAI specify the `source` as `openai`, and make sure and set the environment variable `OPENAI_API_KEY`.